Browsing: April 20

 A Brief History On April 20, 1818, accused British murderer Abraham Thornton was set free after his accuser refused to fight him in a “trial by combat.”
 Digging Deeper Thornton had walked a girl home from a dance, and the next day the girl was found drowned in a pit.
 Thornton was charged with murder but was acquitted at trial.
 This is where things begin to get a bit different from the American idea of due process.
 As was his right based on an archaic English law, the brother of the dead girl, however, insisted that Thornton be retried.
 Thornton, however, invoked another medieval English law…

 A Brief History World War I (and the revolutions that occurred during it) was without any doubt one of the largest, deadliest, and most significant war in human history.
-It was also not without its more bizarre and epic moments… A Prologue On October 9, 1911, an accidental bomb explosion in China lead to the ultimate fall of China’s last imperial dynasty.
-World War I On July 28, 1914, the Austro-Hungarian Empire declared war on Serbia, starting World War I. When a Serbian nationalist assassinated the Archduke (heir to the throne) of the Austrian empire to protest Austro-Hungarian occupation of Serbian…
+It was also not without its more bizarre and epic moments… A Prologue On March 28, 1910, aviation history was made when French aviator, Henri Fabre, made the first take off by an airplane from water in a seaplane of his own design.
+On October 9, 1911, an accidental bomb explosion in China lead to the ultimate fall of China’s last imperial dynasty.
+On April 17, 1912, Russian Imperial soldiers fired on a crowd of…